 Where possible, the integrity of the bubbles should be maintained for extracurricular activity.
 Ultimately, the school’s policy and systems of control are to be followed.

 It is important to follow respective bespoke guidance documents from Rounders England Return To Play.

 There is a reason why, when you ask people about Rounders it brings a smile – revisiting memories of a sport they played at school.
 At its basic level, it is a fun, fast team sport that both boys and girls can play whatever their ability, developing core skills in running, batting, throwing, catching and fielding.
 At higher skill levels the introduction of good knowledge of the rules leads to strategic and tactical decision making.
 It’s a great game which is exciting to play and spectate!

 Rounders England has many ways in which we can support schools in playing Rounders, through resources, courses and competitions.
-Plus, as an education member, your school students can be entered into the National School Championships (Y6 Mixed, Y9 Mixed, Y8 Girls and Y10/Y11 Girls) and females have the opportunity to try out for the England Squads (KS3 and KS4).
+Plus, as an education member, your school has discounted access to our upcoming competitions (see below) and females students have the opportunity to try out for the England Squads (KS3 and KS4).

 Colleges and Universities

 Rounders England works with Colleges and Universities to establish Rounders teams and leagues across the country and aim to support establishments in developing social playing opportunities, whether it is in the park or an intra university tournament!